osism/documentation/source/deployment/bootstrap.rst

   .. note::

-     The reexecution of the bootstrap on the manager is intended.
+     The re-execution of the bootstrap on the manager is intended.

 Single node
 ===========